rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 ### RIF Relay Smart Contracts

 These need to be deployed and their addresses known.
-For steps on how to do this, please refer to the [Contract Deployment Regtest](/guides/rif-relay/deployment/#regtest) of the Deployment guide.
+For steps on how to do this, please refer to the [Contract Deployment](/guides/rif-relay/deployment/) page of this guide.

 ### RIF Relay Server